learning-zone/javascript-basics/README.md

 **Real-World Use Case:**

 Google Maps' JavaScript SDK moves map tiles using `transform: translate3d(x, y, 0)` instead of `top`/`left` positioning — this keeps tile movement on the GPU compositor thread, achieving smooth 60fps panning even while the CPU is busy parsing new tile data.
-Twitter's PWA team found a 50% reduction in jank by auditing all `offsetWidth`/`clientHeight` reads and batching them before DOM writes using `requestAnimationFrame` — measured via the "Layout" track in Chrome DevTools Performance panel.
+Twitter\'s PWA team found a 50% reduction in jank by auditing all `offsetWidth`/`clientHeight` reads and batching them before DOM writes using `requestAnimationFrame` — measured via the "Layout" track in Chrome DevTools Performance panel.

 <div align="right">
     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q. What is the difference between the browser's main thread and compositor thread, and how do you offload work?
+## Q. What is the difference between the browser\'s main thread and compositor thread, and how do you offload work?

-The browser's **main thread** runs JavaScript, handles layout, style calculation, and paint preparation — it can only do one thing at a time.
+The browser\'s **main thread** runs JavaScript, handles layout, style calculation, and paint preparation — it can only do one thing at a time.
 The **compositor thread** (and its raster threads) runs on a separate OS thread and handles compositing pre-painted layers into the final frame — it can run independently of JavaScript.
 When an animation only affects composited properties (`transform`, `opacity`), it runs entirely on the compositor thread and is immune to main-thread JavaScript jank.

 **Offloading strategies:**